 Non-network provider.
-When you use a provider that is not in the CPS or GVS network, you must pay the full fee and submit an Itemized Bill to the Fund Office for reimbursement.
+When you use a provider that is not in the CPS or GVS network, you must pay the full fee and submit an Itemized Bill.
 Be sure to keep a copy of the bill for your own records.

-See the section called "Claims and Appeals Procedures" for additional information on filing claims and procedures to follow if your claim is denied in whole or in part and you, wish to appeal the decision.
+See the section called "Claims and Appeals Procedures" for additional information on filing claims, and procedures to follow if your claim is denied in whole or in part and you wish to appeal the decision.